 So once the machine has punctured enough holes both at the top and the bottom of the K-cup, hot and pressurized water is poured into the K-cup.
 This water then passes through the K-cup’s paper filter and your freshly brewed coffee is then poured out of the spout into your waiting mug.
 So, once the water enters the cup and brews, your machine punctures a second hole through the bottom of the cup to let the brewed coffee pass into your coffee mug.

 Your K-cup is covered with a seal to prevent the air and moisture from entering inside and ruining your ground coffee and to maintain its freshness for a long time.
-So, when the machine starts puncturing hole through your K-cup, it penetrates this seal first and then reaches the inner packaging.This machines are not for commercial use.
+So, when the machine starts puncturing a hole through your K-cup, it penetrates this seal first and then reaches the inner packaging.These machines are not for commercial use.
 You can check some best espresso machine for commercial use.

 A K-cup contains a fixed, small amount of ground coffee which provides you with your desired flavored coffee.
 This is a good process because all the users get a new, fresh coffee of their desired flavor and which they can customize according to their tastes.
-There are not leftovers in a K-cup and you can throw them after each use, which makes the whole process of cleaning quite easier too.
+There are no leftovers in a K-cup and you can throw them after each use, which makes the whole process of cleaning quite easier too.

 A K-cup is a quite an effective and quick way to prepare coffee but they are damn expensive and a threat to our environment, so whenever you decide to choose a K-cup, make sure you know what you are choosing for yourself.

 A few months ago when Reed and I were down in Atlanta, we ordered deviled eggs three ways at Holeman & Finch Public House.
-Holeman & Finch is a cool Atlanta restaurant that specialize in small plates doing modern takes on traditional Southern food.
+Holeman & Finch is a cool Atlanta restaurant that specializes in small plates doing modern takes on traditional Southern food.
 There’s a lot of heritage pork on the menu and everything we tried was excellent but super filling.

 Back to the project at hand.
 I wanted to make deviled eggs three different ways but I didn’t want to it to be a complicated production.
 We’re talking about deviled eggs here.
 So to keep it simple I made one batch and altered the yolk mixture as I went along.